-The Local Government Pension Scheme Regulations 2013 require all Local Government Pension Scheme funds in England and Wales to publish a statement of policy concerning communication with members and scheme employers.
-This Statement sets out with whom the Administering Authority will communicate, how this will be done and how the effectiveness of that communication will be monitored.
+NCC retains overall responsibility for communications issued to members of the Fund and Scheme employers by STC.
+The Local Government Pension Scheme Regulations 2013 require all LGPS funds in England and Wales to publish a statement of policy concerning communication with members and Scheme employers.
+This Statement sets out with whom NCC and STC will communicate, how this will be done and how the effectiveness of that communication will be monitored.